oscardagrach/galaxy_s5_dev_tree_appended_bug/README.md

 Here the function calculates the kernel_end by adding the kernel ptr to the kernel_size find from the boot image header.
 The zImage header offset for zimage_end I talked about earlier is known as the "app_dtb_offset" according to LK, and we can see they copy the 4-byte length to that variable.
 Then the dtb pointer is calculated by adding the kernel pointer to the offset.

 Next, we run into a couple of sanity checks.
-First, they verify that the dtb pointer + the size of the dtb header is not larger than the end of the kernel, meaning we can't wrap the signed integer and set the dtb pointer somewhere over the kernel.
+First, they verify that the dtb pointer + the size of the dtb header (0x28) is not larger than the end of the kernel, meaning we can't wrap the signed integer and set the dtb pointer somewhere over the kernel.
 Next the device tree header is copied to a buffer.

-From there, the device tree header is checked that it is sane and valid (checking the FDT magic, len != 0, etc..) and that the dtb pointer + dtb_size from the dtb header is not larger than kernel_end again, making sure we don't wrap that integer and end up pointing somewhere over the kernel.
+From there, the device tree header is checked that it is sane and valid (checking the FDT magic, len != 0, etc..) and that the dtb pointer + totalsize (this is the one I told you to remember from earlier) from the dtb header is not larger than kernel_end again, making sure we don't wrap that integer and end up pointing somewhere over the kernel.

 ##### The vulnerability